Skip to content

 ... )

-2. Show a progress bar, but also clear cache and collect garbage after processing each chunk
+2. Show a progress bar, and also clear cache and collect garbage after processing each chunk.

-3. Function that takes a data instance but also two parameter arrays: fast and slow window lengths.
-Both arrays will have the same number of values; for example, the first combination corresponds to the first value in fast_windows and the first value in slow_windows.
+3. This function takes a data instance, as well as two parameter arrays: fast and slow window lengths.
+Both arrays will have the same number of values; for example, the first combination matches the first value in fast_windows with the first value in slow_windows.

 Chunk 48/48